Beyond the Big Five

 Great and small

-The big five term was coined by hunters many years ago because they were perceived as the most dangerous.
+The big five term was coined by hunters many years ago because there were five animals perceived as the most dangerous to track on foot.
 They include:

 1. lion